 Conversely, there are no convincing arguments opposing cannabidiol; it is typically regarded as a comparatively non-intoxicating substance.
 The World Health Organization decided in 2017 that cannabidiol does not seem to have the potential for abuse or cause harm.
 The FDA approved the first medicine using a refined cannabis derivative to control seizures caused by uncommon epilepsy in June of last year.
 Cannabidiol-based products and companies have exploded as a result of these developments.

 There are even cannabidiol brands geared exclusively toward artists and other creative workers.
-Although artists seem to be an intended audience for cannabidiol sellers, there is little to no evidence to support its creativity-boosting abilities or other purported advantages.
+Although artists seem to be an intended audience for cannabidiol sellers, there is little to no evidence to support their creativity-boosting abilities or other purported advantages.

-To put it another way, we don’t know if cannabidiol could trigger activity in the brain and traits linked with inventiveness, including such convergent and divergent reasoning, idea production, and open-mindedness, on its own.
+To put it another way, we don’t know if cannabidiol could trigger activity in the brain and traits linked with inventiveness, including convergent and divergent reasoning, idea production, and open-mindedness, on its own.

 Consider Recess, a cannabidiol-infused seltzer that claimed to increase creativity, was released in October 2018.
-Recess creator Benjamin Witte informed Adweek that he was more creative, more productive, and far less agitated and worried after introducing cannabidiol into his personal regimen.
+Recess creator Benjamin Witte informed Adweek that he was more creative, productive, and far less agitated and worried after introducing cannabidiol into his regimen.

 The absence of scientific evidence to back up such allegations is attributable, at least in part, to the US government’s drug war.
-Cannabidiol, on the other hand, used to have a snake oil repute before it was shown to have useful medical applications.
+Cannabidiol, on the other hand, used to have a snake oil reputation before it was shown to have useful medical applications.